mirokrastanov/JS-Websocket-Chat/README.md

 # JS-Websocket-Chat
-Real time chat room using websockets for communication.
+Basic vanilla JS real-time chat app using websockets.
+Supports users, chat rooms, active rooms and joined users tracking.
+Everything updates and is diaplyed in real time.

-## Readme in progress...
+## Deployment
-- Until the project is completed you can observe the current progress log below.
+- Soon...

-### In progress log:
+## Progress log:
 1. Created a server using a library called [ws](https://www.npmjs.com/package/ws)
 2. Made a script to run the server
 3. Created a client using vanilla JS and a few basic elements